-Here we have a simple table that summarizes sales by salesperson over a 4 month period.
+Here we have a simple table that summarizes sales by salesperson over a four-month period.

 First, let's set up a few formulas to get the basics working.

-To to this, we'll use the count, sum, and average functions.
-To start out, I'm going to hardcode the the range for January, which is C6:C10.
+To do this, I'll use the COUNT, SUM, and AVERAGE functions.
+To start off, I'm going to hardcode the range for January, which is C6:C10.

-We can use Excel's create names feature to create all names at once.
-This creates a named range for the data under each month.
+I can use Excel's "Create Names" feature to create all names at once.
+We now have a named range for the data under each month.

-Now I can simply replace the range with a range name and the formulas work.
+Now I can simply replace the range in C13 with one of the named ranges and the formulas will work.

-If I use F9 to evaluate indirect, you can see that it is correctly returning all values for the month.
+If I use F9 to evaluate the INDIRECT function, you can see that it's correctly returning all the values for that month.

-To you want to make selecting the month even more convenient, you can add Data Validation to C13.
+To make selecting the month more convenient, you can add Data Validation to C13.

-Just select C13, and set Data Validation to allow a list, then refer to the month names on the worksheet.
-The data validation will then provide a drop-down to select each month in the table.
+Just select the cell, and set Data Validation to allow a list, then refer to the month names on the worksheet.
+The Data Validation will then provide a drop-down to select each month in the table.

-Be sure that the names you are using for data validation match the named ranges being processed by INDIRECT.
+When you use this approach, make sure the names you are using for Data Validation match the named ranges being processed by INDIRECT.

 The Excel SUM function returns the sum of values supplied.
 These values can be numbers, cell references, ranges, arrays, and constants, in any combination.
 SUM can handle up to 255 individual arguments.